BigBadBleuCheese/SignalREST/README.md

 The request body should be in the same format required by `/connectAndInvoke/[HUB NAME]/[METHOD NAME]/`.

-If a connection with the specified connection ID was not already in progress, the response will be in the same form as the `/connectAndInvoke/[HUB NAME]/[METHOD NAME]/` request (a JSON object containing the ID of the new connection and the return value of the hub method).
+If a connection with the specified connection ID was not already in progress, the response will be in the same form as the `/connectAndInvoke/[HUB NAME]/[METHOD NAME]/` response (a JSON object containing the ID of the new connection and the return value of the hub method).
 If a connection with the specified connection was already in progress, the response will omit the `ConnectionId` property, and instead include an `Events` property, the value of which will be an array of SignalR event broadcasts.

 ### `/connections/[CONNECTION ID/reconnectAndInvoke/`